Canning 101 – A Beginner’s Guide To Preserving Food

 Canning – Versatile and Money Saving!

-Canning is an incredibly versatile and safe way to preserve the harvest, prepare for emergencies and power outages, reduce your dependence on the grocery store, and have a variety of shelf-stable meals available for those crazy days when the drive-thru is calling out to you.
+Canning is a versatile and safe method to preserve your garden’s harvest, prepare for emergencies and power outages, reduce reliance on the grocery store, and have a variety of shelf-stable meals available for busy days when the drive-thru is tempting.
+There is room to experiment with flavors within the recommended guidelines, but it’s important to start with the basics and understand the guidelines for each food.
+Enjoy the process!

 This article was published by the staff at Farmers' Almanac.
 Do you have a question or an idea for an article?
 Contact us!